-Students should contact DS for guidance on the documentation needed for their individual situations.
-In addition to information the student provides on the Request for Disability Support Services Form and in conversation with the DS staff, relevant documentation from external sources can help to substantiate the disability and establish the student’s eligibility for accommodations.
+Students should contact Accessibility Resources for guidance on the documentation needed for their individual situations.
+In addition to information the student provides on the Request for Accommodations and Services form and in conversation with our staff, relevant documentation from external sources can help to substantiate the disability and establish the student’s eligibility for accommodations.

-Documentation should include a description of the disability and its current impact in an educational setting, past use and effectiveness of accommodations, and recommendations for accommodations that are logically related to the impact of the disability.
+Documentation should include a description of the disability, including the diagnosis, history, significance, and expected duration when applicable.
+Documentation should also include the current impact of the disability in an educational setting, past use and effectiveness of accommodations, and recommendations for accommodations that are logically related to the impact of the disability.
 Please keep in mind, however, that Colorado College will make the final determination of reasonable accommodations.

 The age of acceptable documentation is dependent upon the disability.
 While older documentation for conditions that are permanent or do not vary may be appropriate, changing conditions and/or changes in how the condition impacts the individual over time may warrant more current documentation.